 - Jekyll (ruby) which is the default for github, although I personally could never make it work for me.

 b-ber is both a method and an application for producing publications in a variety of formats—EPUB 3, Mobi/KF8, static website, PDF, and XML file, which can be imported into InDesign for print layouts—from a single source that consists of plain-text files and other assets. b-ber also functions as a browser-based EPUB reader, which explains the name.

 There are some extra ones, below, that integrate specialised editor apps, a.k.a.
 CMSs, which are mentioned below.

 hugo are opinionated and provide a featureful setup per

 Others, like lettersmith

 take a DIY route where they provide the libraries to build something minimal.

-There is an academic derivative of hugo called Blogdown which might be of interest to the general population, since it includes msuch luxires as such as preview rendering using the rstudio editor.
+There is an academic derivative of hugo called Blogdown which might be of interest to the general population, since it includes msuch luxuries as such as preview rendering using the rstudio editor.
 See the blogdown-book, or the various academic intros, e.g. by Emi Tanaka or Rob Hyndman.